-The 3rd annual Bay Area Youth Climate Summit is on September 24th, 2022!
+The 3rd annual Bay Area Youth Climate Summit was on September 24th, 2022!

 Located at the World Affairs Center in San Fransisco.

-a quick look at what the day includes
+a quick look at what the day included

 9:30 - 10:00

 Head to the World Affairs Building's main entrance and find our check-in table to get your schedule.